yag-im/scrapers/README.md

 # scrapers

-This project contains scripts for parsing popular games websites.
+This project contains scripts for extracting data from popular gaming websites by parsing HTML files or utilizing official APIs (such as IGDB) when available.

 Currently supporting: